andrewwiik/iOS-Blocks/README.md

 ### Bugs ###

 Editing mode is borked for all devices.
-It's an issue within the code for determining where icons should go AFAIK.
+It's an issue within the code for determining where icons should go AFAIK.# iOS-Blocks